fore-vision/epcmanager/README.md

 ## Desciption

-epcmanager is to change the EPC data to other format.
+epcmanager is to change the EPC data of the RFID to other format.

 ## build